Virtual plane-wave imaging via Marchenko redatuming: Acknowledgments

 \section{Acknowledgments}

 We thank Joost van der Neut, Lele Zhang, Christian Reinicke, Evert Slob, Joeri Brackenhoff and Myrna Staring (Delft University of Technology) for their collaboration and for fruitful discussions which inspired this paper.
 This work is partly funded by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No: 742703).
+We also thank Nobuaki Fuji and Katrin L{\"o}er whose comments have improved the quality of this manuscript.